CrateOps — initializing UI pipeline…

 Backups, task scheduler.

-WAF filters malicious HTTPS traffic.
+WAF filters malicious traffic.

 RBAC / Access

-Roles, site/node restrictions, 2FA.
+Roles, isolation, 2FA.

 Backup